chromeos/chromeos.dev/site/en/posts/bringing-steam-to-chromeos.md

 ## Distributing Steam on-demand

-Borealis is distributed through Chrome OS' [Downloadable Content (DLC) system](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/dlcservice/docs/developer.md), and only downloaded if a user chooses to install Steam.
+Borealis is distributed through Chrome OS's [Downloadable Content (DLC) system](https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/dlcservice/docs/developer.md), and only downloaded if a user chooses to install Steam.
 Once installed, the DLC system automatically keeps the VM image up to date with every Chrome OS release.
 Just like the main Chrome OS image, the DLC payload is fully verified to ensure it hasn't been tampered with or modified.
 Finally, since the host OS and the guest OS are updated together, they are fully tested together with each release; there’s never a question of drivers not matching after an OS update.

 ## Borealis vs Crostini